emfcamp/Website/templates/about/phones.md

 You can configure if you want people to be able to use dial-in for your extension from the number management page.

 ## Registering a number

-!!! warning ""
-    phones.emfcamp.org isn't quite ready for the public yet, but watch out for an upcoming announcement very soon!

 Closer to the event start date, we will publish instructions here about registering a personal extension number you can use during the event.